-Giant cell arteritis is a disorder that causes inflammation of arteries of the scalp, neck, and arms.
-The inflammation narrows the arteries, which keeps blood from flowing well.
+Giant cell arteritis is a disorder that causes inflammation of your arteries, usually in the scalp, neck, and arms.
+It narrows the arteries, which keeps blood from flowing well.
 Giant cell arteritis often occurs with another disorder called polymyalgia rheumatica.
-Both disorders are more common in women than in men.
+Both are more common in women than in men.
 They almost always affect people over the age of 50.

-Your doctor will make the diagnosis based on your medical history, symptoms, and physical examination.
+Your doctor will make the diagnosis based on your medical history, symptoms, and a physical exam.
 There is no single test to diagnose giant cell arteritis, but you may have tests that measure inflammation.